PeterLinccl/PeterLinccl/README.md

 #### 🌱 Things I am currently working on:
-- I'm currently learning cybersecurity and IT related tools, programming languages and frameworks.
+-Expanding my knowledge of cybersecurity and IT tools, including hands-on practice with security platforms, networking concepts, and system administration.

-- Pursuing Splunk and AWS certifications.
+-Preparing for Microsoft and CompTIA certification exams to strengthen my technical foundation.

+-Currently pursuing a Master’s degree to deepen my expertise in cybersecurity and information technology.